 A recent study commissioned by the Amadeus computerized reservation system found that using the information already available to airlines to personalize "offers" could result in, on average, EUR35 (roughly US$50) in additional revenue -- i.e. higher prices -- per passenger.

 That's bad enough, but the real damage would come if airlines start using larger amounts of aggregated personal data from third-party data brokers as the basis for personalized pricing.
-Repeal or nonenforcment of common-carrier tariff requirments and legalization of personalized pricing would create a competitive race to the bottom for airlines to learn as much about passengers as possible, to detemine how much each trip you plan to take is worth to you, or to subscribe to pricing services that can obtain and mine that data.
+Repeal or nonenforcment of common-carrier tariff requirments and legalization of personalized pricing would create a competitive race to the bottom for airlines to learn as much about passengers as possible (as they are already trying to do), to detemine how much each trip you plan to take is worth to you, or to subscribe to pricing services that can obtain and mine that data.